-For me, painting your horse is truly a joy and I am excited for every opportunity to paint someone’s much loved horse.
+For me, painting your animal companion is truly a joy and I am excited for every opportunity to paint someone’s much loved pet.

 Here is one of the secrets of how I get the “magic” into your painting:

-I start by getting to know YOUR horse.
+I start by getting to know YOUR animal friend.

-For me (and maybe for you?) anatomy is important, but when its a painting of YOUR horse, its not just about anatomy, its also about character.
-And the better I can get to know your horse, the more I can put their spirit and personality into the painting.
+For me (and maybe for you?) anatomy is important, but when its a painting of YOUR companion, its not just about anatomy, its also about character.
+And the better I can get to know your pet, the more I can put their spirit and personality into the painting.

-My contemporary paintings are as much about interpreting the horse’s presence, personality and spirit as they are about representing the horse’s physical appearance…. maybe even more-so!
+My contemporary paintings are as much about interpreting the horse/dog/cat’s presence, personality and spirit as they are about representing their physical appearance…. maybe even more-so!

 The following is a guideline to help you understand how simple this can be.

 - Start the Process with Contact and Deposit

 - Clarify the details of your painting wishes